Skip to main content

 It synthesizes essential vitamins, helps you digest nutrients your own body cannot, and, most critically, educates and calibrates your immune system.
 The physical lining of your intestines acts as a highly selective barrier, a sophisticated security checkpoint designed to absorb vital nutrients while preventing harmful substances from entering your bloodstream.

 A healthy gut barrier is resilient and tightly regulated.
 It maintains a delicate balance, allowing passage for the building blocks of health while standing firm against potential threats.
-This integrity is the bedrock of a stable and a properly functioning endocrine network.
+This integrity is the bedrock of a stable immune system and a properly functioning endocrine network.

 The conversation between the gut and the thyroid depends on the reliability of this barrier.
 The thyroid requires a steady supply of specific micronutrients absorbed through the gut, and it relies on the gut to maintain a calm, non-inflammatory immune environment to function without being targeted for attack.